simslab/scHPF/README.md

 scHPF prep --input UMICOUNT_MATRIX --prefix PREFIX -o OUTPUT_DIR -m 0.01 --whitelist GENE_WHITELIST
 ```

-Where OUTPUT\_DIR does not need to exist and GENE\_WHITELIST is a two column, whitespace-delimited text file of ENSEMBL\_IDs and GENE\_SYMBOLs (see resources folder for an example).
+Where OUTPUT\_DIR does not need to exist and GENE\_WHITELIST is a two column, tab-delimited text file of ENSEMBL\_IDs and GENE\_SYMBOLs (see resources folder for an example).
 As written, the command formats data for training and only includes genes that are (1) on the whitelist (eg protein coding) and (2) that we observe transcripts of in at least 0.1% of cells.
+For whitespace-delimited UMI-count files, filtering is performed using the ENSEMBL_\ID by default, but can be done with gene symbols using the --filter-by-gene-name flag.
+Filtering on loom files uses the 'Gene' row attibute in the loom file and GENE_\SYMBOL in the whitlist or blacklist file.
 After running this command, OUTPUT\_DIR should contain a matrix 'PREFIX.train.mtx' and a list of genes 'PREFIX.genes.txt'.
 More options and details for preprocessing can be viewed with
 ```
 scHPF prep -h
 ```